 Twilight nodded slowly.

 Pinkie shot to her hooves, and her tail straightened into a quivering line as she forcefully pointed toward the door with her nose.
-While Pinkie growled softly at the door, Applejack was reminded of Winona spotting gophers.
-“My teeth are itchy, and that means something BIG is gonna happen with that door today,” Pinkie said.
-“I just know it!
+“It means something big is gonna happen with that door today.
+I just know it!
 In fact, I can almost taste it!”

 Twilight clapped her hooves.
 “That’s a great idea!
 It’ll be so educational!”